agk71/Hex/README.md

 # Hex Game

-End of year university project based board game Hex - Work in progress
+Java implimentation of the board game Hex written as an end of year university project - Work in progress

 ## What is Hex?